eckhaus/eckhaus.github.io/flatdoc/Readme.md

 use of `heterogeneous set of algorithms` in order to capture even remote, weak similarity of the predicted sample to the training cases.

+> "*Ensemble methods*: In statistics and machine learning, ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms."
+> --Wikipedia

 The `consensus learning protocol`.
 Input objects are characterized by the set of descriptors, in most cases by the vectors of real or binary numbers.
 In the case of proteins typically amino acids sequence string and/or its 3D structure (positions of all atoms in